georgebabarus/magento-filesystem-extension/docs/README.rst

 Bb_StorageS3

-    * implementation of Amazon S3 api as a Magento filesystem driver
+    * implementation of Amazon S3 like api as a Magento filesystem driver

 Author